d0minicO/mhscanR/README.md

 - strand - **Additional**: strand that deletion was mapped to (or strand that microhomology is reported for)
 - sg_start - **Additional**: bed coordinate start of sgRNAs span (if pairs of sgRNAs used, then start coordinate of 5' most sgRNA)
 - sg_stop - **Additional**: bed coordinate end of sgRNAs span (if pairs of sgRNAs used, then end coordinate of 3' most sgRNA)

+To gather the bed format information for the additional columns, a tool like UCSC BLAT can be used.

 Output is a dataframe containing the original data and two additional columns:
 - altMH_count - Number of alternative microhomologies found